-Learn how people who have never worked outside their homes may get Supplemental Security Income disability benefits, instead of Social Security.
+Learn how people who haven’t worked outside their homes or haven’t worked recently may get Supplemental Security Income (SSI) disability instead of or in addition to Social Security.

 No Work Credits Required for SSI Disability Payments